-Two international calls will be launched within the Programme to recruit 15 brilliant researchers, who will work for 24 months on the six multidisciplinary research areas of the Institute for Global Challenges at Ca’ Foscari.
+The Programme recruits a total of 15 brilliant researchers, who will work for 24 months on the six multidisciplinary research areas of the Research Hub for Global Challenges at Ca’ Foscari.

 Why to apply?